” A Backpack Journalist ™ helps youth find their “VOICE”

 Now, onto – Cover the Assignment!
 It’s “real-world” experiences, credentialing as press!
 Nothing like meeting face to face policy makers and people in our world who are making a difference!
 Stay tuned as our “backpackers” move forward.
 To participate with us, the young person must have participated in a workshop and shown an aptitude towards our overall mission!
 Plus be willing to often volunteer and work hard and on the go!

-With the genius of David Knight, lead writing teacher, who engages, entertains and educates youth all at once, and Mike McLean, a photojournalist who teaches how to take the camera lens into the soul of a person, and with the energy and total commitment of Linda Dennis, a writer also, – A Backpack Journalist moved forward, with a pilot showing positive results.
+With the genius of David Knight, lead writing teacher, who engages, entertains and educates youth all at once, and Mike McLean, a photojournalist who teaches how to take the camera lens into the soul of a person, and with the energy and total commitment of Linda Dennis, a writer and teacher and creative soul/communicator, also, – A Backpack Journalist moved forward, with a pilot showing positive results.
 (Review by Dr. Frederic J. Medway available.)

-Program offices today are in Atlanta, Georgia.
-The entire curriculum of A Backpack Journalist, LLC is now being offered as Supplemental Curriculum in middle to high schools to reach all youth populations.
+Editorial offices today are in Charleston, South Carolina.
+The entire curriculum of A Backpack Journalist is being offered as Supplemental Curriculum in middle to high schools to reach all youth populations.
 The curriculum editor: Bobby Hawthorne, author of THE RADICAL WRITE, and former University of Texas professor and head of the Intramural School.
 Today, Bobby is “retired” , teaches writing around the world, and writes for numerous magazines and publications.
-And, when available at A Backpack Journalist.
+And, when available at A Backpack Journalist for Team Backpack Journalists.

 A Backpack Journalist also supports volunteer and staff training, providing “pay it forward or force multiply” and customized curriculum.
 Broadcast journalism with public speaking is a proven outcome.